 How long does it take: Although most people take a week or more ski vacations, most recreational skiers dream of taking an entire season to ski.
 Or off-piste skiing.
 Or heli-skiing.
 Or both.

 Dog Sledding in Tromso

 Contributed by Niels Thomas from Tromso Dog Sledding

 What are you doing for your next vacation?
 Are you ready to cross off another great adventure on your bucket list?
 If so, why not try the thrill of an authentic dog sledding tour in the beautiful Norwegian mountains and fjords of Tromso?

 Dog sledding is a tradition in Norway and one of the oldest forms of transportation amongst the snowy landscapes.
 You don’t need any experience, and the guides will walk you through everything you need to know about getting out on the snow with your huskies!

 How long does it take: A tour lasts around 4 hours, but you can even make a full day camping trip together with your new furry friends.

 How much does it cost: Tour prices range between 200USD up to 400 USD depending on what kind of package you take.
 Of course, the hugs from the husky puppies are included!

-Adrenaline Activities on Land
+Activities for Adrenaline Junkies on Land

 Volcano Boarding in Nicaragua